brucenelson6655/serverless-pl-tool/README.md

 The NCC or Network Connectivity Config is a confoguration object that can be attached to one or more workspaces in the serverless compute plane.
 NCCs are region specific.
 Think of it as a package of configuration data for service endpoints (Stable Endpoints)and Private Endpoints.
 A customer may hae just one per region or one per business unit or modality.

 __Stable Endpoint__ :
-Stable Endpoints are for now service endpoints that are tied to a workspace in the region that are guarenteed to never change once declared and assigned.
-As a service endpoint they are still relying on public IPs but have a higher order of precidence for routling that give them a preferred, private route between source and target.
-But they are still a shared object as oppsed to private end points but also don't have the costs associated with private endpoints.
+Stable Endpoints are for now service endpoints that are tied to a workspace in the region that are guaranteed to never change once declared and assigned.
+As a service endpoint they are still relying on public IPs but have a higher order of precedence for routling that give them a preferred, private route between source and target.
+But they are still a shared object as opposed to private endpoints but also don't have the costs associated with private endpoints.

 __Private Endpoint__ :
 Private end points are a direct source to target communication, using RFC 1918 IPs (non-public).
 Private Endpoints are the most secure type of commnunication but do have a significant cost associated with them.

 __Serverless Compute__ :
 Literally the serverless data plane, which runs in the Databricks tenant.
-It cannot access *anything* in the customer's tenant unless its wither publically accessable, has service endpoints setup or uses a private endpoint to access.
-COntrol plane to server less compute comms use private IP communications.
+It cannot access anything in the customer's tenant unless its either publicly accessible, has service endpoints setup or uses a private endpoint to access.
+Control plane to serverless compute comms use private IP communications.

 __Commands and Options__ :
 I have dumped out the -h or --help page from the tool below.
-Commands are call by using the `-C` switch with options.
+Commands are called by using the `-C` switch with options.
 If you want to find out what are the nescessary options for a command, just run the command without any options and it will show you the the command line options.

         Example : serverless-pl$ python3 serverlesspl.py -C get_ncc_by_resource
         Missing Parameters :
         serverlesspl.py -C get_ncc_by_resource [-a|--accountId ACCOUNT-ID] -r|--resourceId RESOURCE-ID -t|--type RESOURCE-TYPE [--nccname NAME-OF-NCC]

-Any option in brackets is optional.
-Some commands will prompt you to procedd, these are commands that change the NCC, or workspace environment.
+>![Important] Any option in brackets is optional.
+Some commands will prompt you to procede, these are commands that change the NCC, or workspace environment.
 You can override this feature with a `-I or --noprompt` option - this is for scripting.
 But its then your responsibility to make sure you have things right before you run a command.

 One last thing, commands that create a private end point `create_serverless_private_link` and `create_pe` will check to see if the resource id of the object you are wanting to create a private endpoint for, already has a private endpoint setup in a NCC.
 You will be promted to add a` -F` or `--force` flag to override this check.